Ancestor Protection Evocation Ritual: FULL Tutorial

 Take the red candle remains and incense ash and put it in a small bag.
 Hang on your front door or bury under the front doorstep for added protection.
 The red string/yarn you tied around your wrist can be added to the bag or can be worn on your person for added protection.
 You can also wear the red string when performing divination to communicate with your ancestors more easily.

 A word of caution: uphold your end of the bargain to your ancestors by regularly giving offerings to them.
+Even after the ancestor protection evocation ritual has been long done.
 I try to give an offering daily, but once a week is good.
 Offerings are as simple as a cup of coffee, a bit of dinner in the evening (without salt), a glass of wine, burning incense, saying prayers of gratitude, or lighting a candle in their memory.
 Remember, the ancestors must feed off of energy in order to lend their energy to protect you and your household.
 By giving offerings, you are thanking them but also feeding them the energy they need.
 If you only take and never give, you might eventually find yourself without their protection.